iredmail/docs/en_US/faq/1-errors.md

 domain name as mail domain (remove it with iRedAdmin).
 To use a different value for Postfix parameter `myhostname`, you must also change server hostname.

+## Dovecot

+### Plaintext authentication not allowed without SSL/TLS

+Error message in Dovecot log file:

+> [ALERT] Plaintext authentication not allowed without SSL/TLS, but your client
+> did it anyway.
+If anyone was listening, the password was exposed.

+Dovecot is configured to force clients to use secure IMAP/POP3 connections, but your client is trying to use plain and insecure connection without TLS or SSL.

+The __BEST__ solution is updating IMAP/POP3 settings in the mail client application (e.g. Outlook, Thunderbird) to enable secure connection.
+Please check [this link](./index.html#mua) to see network port numbers and secure connection types.

+The __NOT RECOMMENDED__ solution is updating Dovecot config file to allow insecure connection, this is dangerous because your password is sent in plain text, if someone can trace the network traffic with network gateway / firewall, your password is explosed. if you clearly understand the risk and still want to enable insecure connections, please check [this document](./allow.insecure.pop3.imap.smtp.connections.html).

 ## Amavisd

 ### connect to 127.0.0.1[127.0.0.1]:10024: Connection refused